mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ## 5. Scala files under project directory
 SBT allows us to keep supporting files(i.e. non-source files, not part of the project "code" itself) for the build as Scala files.
 This helps to configure most of the required configurations in the known format of Scala classes.
 We can place the Scala files under the directory _project_.
 Generally, depending on the project complexity, we keep various info (e.g. library dependencies) as object in these Scala files; they are accessible directly inside _build.sbt_.
-This is done so we can keep and track all the dependencies in a single place, and access them in multiple parts (modules) of the project (more on modules shortly).
+This is done so that we can keep and track all the dependencies in a single place, and access them in multiple parts (modules) of the project (more on modules shortly).

 ## 6. SBT Console
 SBT also can start a REPL session within the project using the command `sbt console` or executing the command `console` within an SBT session.
 This will start up a REPL session just like the Scala REPL.
 However, the SBT console REPL will also load all the dependencies jars to the classpath so that we can directly import the classes and use them.
 For example, let's try to use the fansi library in the SBT console.
 We can then start up the SBT session by using `sbt` command.
-Then we can use the command _console_ within the SBT session to startup a REPL.
+Then we can use the command _console_ within the SBT session to start a REPL.
 Now, within this REPL, we have access to the methods from fansi.
-Hence we can execute this code:
+We can execute this code:
 ```
-val fansiString = Console.RED + "Let's rock the SBT!" + Console.RESET
+val redString: fansi.Str = fansi.Color.Red("Hello FAnsi String!")
 ```
 _Console_ is a class from the fansi library to give color to the string.